pureinsights/discovery-cli/USER.md

 (Optional, bool) Prints the usage of the command.

 `-p, --profile`::
-(Optional, bool) Set the configuration profile that will execute the command.
+(Optional, string) Set the configuration profile that will execute the command.

 Examples: